Affordable Housing

 The Council will:

-• Be advised by experts from diverse fields including finance, economics, urban development, residential construction, urban planning, and social housing sectors.
+• Be advised by experts from diverse fields including finance, economics, urban development, residential construction, urban planning, and social housing sectors,

-• Set targets for land supply in consultation with State and Territory Governments.
+• Set targets for land supply in consultation with State and Territory Governments,

-• Report on the release of government owned land.
+• Report on the release of government-owned land,

-• Report on rental affordability and homelessness.
+• Report on rental affordability and homelessness, and

 • Report on the number of new social and affordable homes built annually.